 How many blog categories should I have?

-How many blog categories or tags should I assign to each blog?
+- How many blog categories of tags can I give each blog?

 How long should each blog category title be?